-The Company uses the sum of the total segment revenue and the segment profit of its business segments (namely, Infrastructure and Marketing) in the analysis performed under the "Operating results" section within this MD&A. Using this method to analyze results, that is, by reflecting inter-segment revenue and profit within segment metrics, the Company can evaluate the relative performance of each segment on a standalone basis.
+The Company uses the sum of the total segment revenue and the segment profit of its business segments (namely, Infrastructure and Marketing) in the analysis performed under the "Results of Operations and Trends Impacting the Business" section within this MD&A. Using this method to analyze results, that is, by reflecting inter-segment revenue and profit within segment metrics, the Company can evaluate the relative performance of each segment on a standalone basis.

 The Company defines segment profit as revenue less cost of sales (excluding depreciation, amortization and impairment charges) and operating expenses.
 Segment profit also includes the Company's share of equity pick up from equity accounted investees.
 Segment profit excludes depreciation, amortization, accretion, impairment charges, stock-based compensation, and corporate expenses such as income taxes, interest and general and administrative expenses, as senior management looks at each period's earnings before corporate expenses and non-cash items, as one of the Company's important measures of segment performance.
+The exclusion of depreciation, amortization and impairment expense could be viewed as limiting the usefulness of segment profit as a performance measure because it does not take into account, in current periods, the implied reduction in value of the Company's capital assets (such as, tanks, pipelines and connections, and plant, equipment and other assets) caused by use, aging and wear and tear.
+Repair and maintenance expenditures that do not extend the useful life, improve the efficiency or expand the operating capacity of the Company's capital assets are charged to operating expense as incurred.

-Three months ended March 31,
+Three months e Three months ended March 31,

-(\$ thousands) 2022 2021
+(\$ thousands) 2023 2022

 Segment revenue

-Infrastructure 78,625 78,714
+Infrastructure 132,087 129,083

-Marketing 2,609,827 1,531,018
+Marketing 2,313,227 2,650,918

-Total segment revenue 2,688,452 1,609,732
+Total segment revenue 2,445,314 2,780,002

-Revenue - inter-segmental 91,550 61,468
+Revenue - inter-segmental (79,274) (91,550)

-Total revenue - external 2,780,002 1,671,200
+Total revenue - external 2,366,040 2,688,452

 Segment profit

-Infrastructure 106,977 108,275
+Infrastructure 106,571 106,977

-Marketing 30,648 6,834
+Marketing 71,831 30,648

-Total segment profit 137,625 115,109
+Total segment profit 178,402 137,625

-Three months ended March 31

-(\$ thousands) 2022 2021

-Gross Profit 95,497 72,600
+Gross profit 145,790 91,894

+Share of profit from equity accounted investees 5,188 3,603

-Depreciation, amortization and impairment 36,269 38,932
+Depreciation, amortization and impairment 25,745 36,269

-Gain and loss on sale of assets 5,259 952
+Gain on sale of assets - 5,259

-Other income 546 1,823
+Other income 1,616 546

-Corporate foreign exchange gains and losses 54 802
+Foreign exchange gain 63 54

-Segment profit 137,625 115,109
+Total segment profit 178,402 137,625